Samsegun/Samsegun/README.md

 ### :man_technologist: About Me : I am a Front-end Developer

-- 💻: I currently build projects to test and hone my Front-end skills.
+- 💻: I currently freelance by building responsive and interactive web apps for clients while actively looking for a full time role.

 - :seedling: Open to internships and junior Front-end roles.